 - How will we know when the project is complete?

-After the project has been completed, it is time to focus on sustaining change for the long-term.
+After the project completes, it is time to focus on sustaining change for the long term.

 Key activities after project completion revolve around reviewing the change and reinforcing it.

 - Have we collected and compiled the necessary data and feedback about the project’s performance?

 - What can we learn from that information?